 What are Profit Targets?

 A profit target is a predetermined point at which an investor will exit a trade in a profitable position.
 Also called take profit levels, they are part of many trading strategies that investors and technical traders use to manage risk.
+Choosing a profit target is a key factor and just as important as the entry price in your trading strategy.
+You need to be able to determine a suitable profit target for your trading – one that gives you a realistic profit target, but also gives you a sensible risk to reward.

 Example of Profit Targets